FRSOURCE/tiny-carousel/packages/docs/api-reference/core.md

 - **Usage:**

     Carousel wrapper element should be passed ad `carouselElement`.
-Every of the `config` properties (and the argument itself) are optional - if no `config.items` passed the library will fallback to the value returned by [`carousel.findPossibleItems` method](#carousel-findpossibleitems).
+Every of the `config` properties (and the `config` object itself) are optional.

 - **See also:** [`Config` data type description](#config)